chrisjbryant/errant/README.md

 ```
 This will create and activate a new python3 environment called `errant_env` in the current directory. `pip` will then update some setup tools and install ERRANT, [spaCy](https://spacy.io/), [python-Levenshtein](https://pypi.org/project/python-Levenshtein/) and spaCy's default English model in this environment.
 You can deactivate the environment at any time by running `deactivate`, but must remember to activate it again whenever you want to use ERRANT.

-#### ERRANT and spaCy 2
+#### ERRANT and spaCy

 ERRANT was originally designed to work with spaCy v1.9.0 and works best with this version.
 SpaCy v1.9.0 does not work with Python >= 3.7 however, and so we were forced to update ERRANT to be compatible with spaCy 2.
-Since spaCy 2 uses a neural system to trade speed for accuracy, this means ERRANT v2.2.0 is **~4x slower** than ERRANT v2.1.0.
+Since spaCy 2 uses a neural system to trade speed for accuracy, this means ERRANT v2.2 is **~4x slower** than ERRANT v2.1.
+We have not yet extended ERRANT to work with spaCy 3, but preliminary tests suggest ERRANT will become even slower.

-There is no way around this if you use Python >= 3.7, but *we recommend installing ERRANT v2.1.0 if you use Python < 3.7*.
+Consequently, we recommend ERRANT v2.1.0 if speed is a priority and you can use Python < 3.7.
 ```
 pip3 install errant==2.1.0
 ```